Founded in 1837, Tiffany & Co. is globally recognised for its legacy of manufacturing masterpieces.

 The fact is that it is not easy.
 However, few ways can help you identify the signs of a fake Tiffany & Co. jewellery item.
 Continue reading below to know about them.

 If your Tiffany jewellery has a chain, check its links.
 Original Tiffany links are soldered continuous links.
-Thus, there should be no break in the links from where it can be separated.
+Thus, there should be no break in the links from where you can separate it.

 In simple words, the soldering is so precise and smooth that it is pretty impossible to spot where the link started or ended.